MORE THAN JUST AN APPRENTICESHIP PROVIDER!

 All employers will receive an incentive payment of £1000 for employing a 16-18 year old apprentice.

 16-18 year olds

-The government is looking to make extra payments to help meet the additional costs to support employing young apprentices.
+The government is looking to make extra payments to help meet the additional costs to support the employment of young apprentices.
 If this happens, it will be paid to you through your chosen apprenticeship provider.

 English and Maths

 If your apprentice doesn’t have the minimum standards required in maths and English they will need to complete a maths or English course.
 The government will pay the providers directly to cover the cost of this training.